hoytpr/Lacto_genome/plasmid1ab.md

 ![complex](/fig/Plasmid1ab-exploded-before-trimming-selected.png)

-We charted the depth of all 106 selected nodes and this showed that there was a distinct threshold at a depth of 25x where nodes couold be excluded that might be complicating the analyses.
+We charted the depth of all 106 selected nodes and this showed that there was a distinct threshold at a depth of 25x where nodes could be excluded that might be complicating the analyses.
 These nodes represented only 0.8% of the total coverage within the plasmid-1ab assembly.
 There was also a less distinct threshold at approximately 500x that suggested where duplicated sequences might be showing up in the graph assembly.

 ![threshold](/fig/plasmid-1ab-node-depth.png)

-Looking at the raw data, the inflection point in coverage increase was from 24.4x (node #222887) to 224.5x (node #221355).
-We assumed the reads within the lower coverage areas were artifactual.
-By **removing** any nodes with read depth below **25x**, the graph assembly is greatly simplified.
+Looking at the raw data, the inflection point in coverage increase went from 24.4x (node #222887) to 224.5x (node #221355).
+These reads below 25x were subsequently removed as possible artifacts.
+After **removing** nodes with read depth below **25x**, the graph assembly is greatly simplified.

  ![greatly simplified](/fig/Plasmid1ab-exploded-after-trimming.png)